 - Guided Group

 Those on the group flights are scheduled to arrive in the morning.
 After a rest at the hotel we will head out on a tour of some of Tehran’s sites including the National Museum with its collection of prehistoric, ancient and Islamic artefacts, the Golestan Palace and the blingtastic National Jewel Museum.

 Transfer to Nandal (2700m)

 Today we drive up to Nandal Village (time can vary with traffic out of Tehran but it should be about 4hrs).
 As we leave the capital city’s urban sprawl, the landscape turns stark and rocky, dotted with occasional trees.
 We stop for lunch on the way (at own expense) to break up the journey.
 The final hour or so of our drive is along a windy mountain road with great views of Mt.
 Damavand.
-We should arrive at Nandal Village (2,700m) mid-afternoon.
+We should arrive at Nandal Village (2,200m) mid-afternoon.
 It is a seasonal village which the inhabitants abandon in winter because of heavy rain and snow.
-The accommodation here is in an eco‐campsite with twin‐sharing lodge tents with bathrooms.
-There is also a dining room available for meetings and meals.
+Tonight was spend the night in a homestay.
+Sleeping arrangements are in dorm rooms with shared bathrooms.
 At the village we will meet the rest of the trekking crew who will accompany us on the trip.

 Short drive to Gousfand-Sara; ascend to camp at 3500m.